ga-wdi-exercises/library_sql/readme.md

 ## Schema

-Write a schema file for the following database structure.
-Make sure to include the appropriate `DROP TABLE IF EXISTS` statements at the top.
+A schema has been provided with the following structure:

 * authors
   * id